Composting & worm farms

 Get a discounted compost bin or worm-farm

 Randwick City Council is a partner in the Compost Revolution, which means residents are entitled to a discounted compost bin or worm farm and can attend workshops to gain hands-on experience on starting and managing composting systems and worm farms.
-Through the Compost Revolution approximately 192 tonnes of waste has been diverted from landfill since 2010.
+To order equipment, simply complete the quick tutorial and quiz via the Compost Revolution today.
+Workshops are held throughout the year and can be found on the What’s On page.